-Founded by tech pioneers, most compelling ideas are supported by accelerators such as ‘Fashion for Good’, LVMH Innovation, and our friends from Reshape.
+Founded by tech pioneers, the most compelling ideas are supported by accelerators such as ‘Fashion for Good,’ LVMH Innovation, and our friends from Reshape.

 Then, when these technologies and business models start to show results, corporate partners kick in: Kering Group, Adidas, Target, Zalando, C&A, Galeries Lafayette, or PVH Corp.

 In this article, I’ll introduce you to the top 35 fashion startups in 2022.

 Others create new business models in retail, circular supply chains, innovative advertising, and recruitment.